 - Multiple potholes: A large number of potholes that are deep enough to affect the foundation are a good sign your driveway needs replaced.
 They will gather water and lead to more damage and will be costly to repair individually.

 - Alligator or spiderweb cracks: Cracks that are interconnected, look like scales and cover the majority of your driveway are a sign that it’s time to replace your driveway.

 - Aged more than 20 years: A concrete driveway that is 20 years old and showing signs of wear should be replaced completely.

-- Drainage issues: If your driveway is directing water toward your home’s foundation, you need to address this issue quickly to prevent other property damage.
+- Drainage issues: If your driveway or yard around it isn’t draining properly and is directing water toward your home’s foundation, you need to address this issue quickly to prevent other property damage.